UnrealMultiple/TShockPlugin/AutoPluginManager/README.en.md

-# PluginManager automatic update plug -in
+# PluginManager automatic update plug-in

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Shao Si Ming, CAI
+- Authors: Shao Siming, Cai,
-- Source: This warehouse
+- Source: this warehouse
-- Use the instruction to automatically update the server's plug -in (only the warehouse)
+- Use the instruction to automatically update the plug-in of the server (this warehouse only)

 ## Update log